willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 * **Poor documentation**

-  No documentation of fields other than `CrashAnnotations.yaml
+  No documentation of crash annotation fields other than `CrashAnnotations.yaml
   <https://hg.mozilla.org/mozilla-central/raw-file/tip/toolkit/crashreporter/CrashAnnotations.yaml>`__
-  which didn't enforce anything (process, data correctness, etc) and was missing important information like data gotchas, data review urls, and examples.
+  which didn't enforce anything in crash ingestion (process, valid type, data correctness, etc) and was missing important information like data gotchas, data review urls, and examples.

+  No documentation of processed crash fields at all.

 * **Making changes was high risk**

-  Making changes was high risk.
   Changing fields from public to protected was high risk because you had to find all the places it might show up which was intractable.
-Adding support for new fields often took multiple passes because we'd miss things.
+Adding support for new fields often took multiple passes over several weeks because we'd miss things.
 Server errors happend with some regularity due to weirdness with crash annotation values affecting the Crash Stats site.

 * **Tangled concerns across the codebase**